ebolotin6/Twitter_Sentiment_Analyzer/README.md

 ### Important notes before using:

 1. Install any missing packages and be patient when they load.
-	- TwitterProgram.py is an entire statistics experiment built into a relatively simple program.
+	- TwitterProgram.py is a program that conducts the pre-work for a statistics experiment.
 In 4 methods, data is collected, cleaned, and analyzed for sentiment.
+This requires various packages that take time to load.
 2. Make sure your Twitter credentials are valid.
 See instructions.
 3. This program is designed to handle Twitter rate limiting without interruption.
 However, do not abuse Twitter's API request/access policy, as they will ban you.